Actions

 Even Katsuki’s mouth hung open, eyes wide in a mixture of shock and something that looked dangerously like awe.

-Feo Ul floated close to Izuku’s ear, her voice full of breathless relief.
-“Oh, thank the stars,” she murmured.
+Feo Ul floated close to Izuku’s ear, their voice full of breathless relief.
+“Oh, thank the stars,” they murmured.
 “You’re making aether.
 Fresh, bright, beautiful aether.”
-She closed her eyes for a moment, letting the wave of energy wash through her depleted reserves.
+They closed their eyes for a moment, letting the wave of energy wash through their depleted reserves.
 “And I can finally breathe again.”

 Izuku held the grimoire to his chest, robes fluttering faintly in the light breeze.
 Katsuki took one hesitant step forward.
 “Izuku… what… what did you just do?”